Here's Your Exclusive First Look At The New M.I.A Documentary

 We’ve all got a "Paper Planes" memory.
-For most of us, it involves singing along to those M.I.A lyrics, mimicking "kerching" sounds as we swung around sticky nightclubs in the late '00s.
-But there’s a conscientious meaning to this anthem that’s worth revisiting.
+For most of us, it involves rapping along to those M.I.A lyrics, finger guns waving and mimicking "kerching" sounds as we swung around sticky nightclubs in the late '00s.
+But there’s actually a conscientious meaning to this anthem that’s worth revisiting.

-"The stereotype that’s attached to immigrants is that they come and take the jobs and take the money," M.I.A, born Mathangi Arulpragasam and nicknamed Maya, explained in a 2007 interview with Spike Jonze.
-"So ['Paper Planes'] was like a funny, spoofy song about that," she adds.
+"The stereotype that’s attached to immigrants is that they come and take the jobs and take the money," M.I.A, born Mathangi Arulpragasam and nicknamed Maya, explains.
+It’s 2007, and she’s being interviewed by VBS creative director Spike Jonze.
+"So it was like a funny, spoofy song about that," she adds.

 Advertisement